BioBoost/node_thumper_control/README.md

 ```

 ### Set the color of all the neopixel LEDs of a specified string and initiate a strobe effect.
 On the mBed side this is called a StrobeEffect.

+The red, green and blue values should be in the range of [0, 255].
+The delay should be between [10, 255] (milliseconds).

 ```javascript
     //  @POST /neopixels/effects/strobe/:id